coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

   - There is no ISO 27002 control for this
   - [OpenCRE](https://www.opencre.org/cre/117-371)
 - Operational security to protect stored data
+  One control to increase development security is to segregate the environment, see [SEGREGATEDATA](/goto/segregatedata/).
   Links to standards:
   - Many ISO 27002 controls cover operational security.
 Gap: covers this control fully, with the particularities.
     - ISO 27002 control 5.23 Information security for use of cloud services